 Are you involved in capacity strengthening or organisational development work with local partners, and finding things aren’t going as you imagined they would?
-Maybe you’re grappling with how to provide remote capacity strengthening support, particularly in the context of COVID-19?
+Maybe you’re grappling with how to provide remote capacity strengthening support?

 The course is an excellent space for reflection on how local ownership can be made more central in the design and delivery of capacity strengthening (CS).
 It helped me become more aware of the power dynamics at play in CS provision while I reflected on my values, behaviour and practices as a CS facilitator.